-- 1) Application of novel (bio-)catalytic processes that reduce the high energy inputs and increase the yields of biorefinery operations, whilst working with a variety of (less pure) bio-based feedstock.
-Since (bio)catalysis is a core element it will be discussed separately. - 2) Development of new biorefinery and separation technologies to produce products based on their required functionality rather than on their purity.
-This is expected to result in lower energy input and less processing steps. - 3) Development of new value chains that use bio-based feedstock without endangering food/feed production.
+- 1. Application of novel (bio-)catalytic processes that reduce the high energy inputs and increase the yields of biorefinery operations, whilst working with a variety of (less pure) bio-based feedstock.
+Since (bio)catalysis is a core element it will be discussed separately. - 2.
+Development of new biorefinery and separation technologies to produce products based on their required functionality rather than on their purity.
+This is expected to result in lower energy input and less processing steps.